andodevel/superchat-backend-challenge-ando/README.md

 and draws too much effort that distract me from real business logic.
 Nevertheless, I decided to take a hybrid approach:
 1. Module packages under `de.superchat` could be viewed as microservices on their own.
+   You might expect some model duplication due to this nature.
 2. Database tables are designed to be used in their own service context boundary.
    The only exception is auth and user services share `user` table.
 3. Internal communication are done by REST client and context propagation.
 4. No API gateway.
 I intended to add Nginx as API routing but because we keep code in one place and run in same Quarkus instance.
 There is no more need.

 ## Assumptions
 I assume a couple of things during the development: